Who is a Producer?

 If you delay in joining you are liable for all vEMC on all tyres from October 1st.

-- Sold by retailer, by category
+- Sold, by customer, by category

 Tyres with zero rated vEMC must also be reported